 The impact of mass litigation on public companies extends beyond corporate boardrooms.
 In particular, it can affect Dutch savers as well as present and future pensioners.
-Dutch households save around 14.6 percent of their gross disposable income, the eighth highest rate across the EU.
-In addition, 20 percent of these savings are invested in equity.
+Dutch households save around 14.6 percent of their gross disposable income, the eighth highest rate across the EU.60 In addition, 20 percent of these savings are invested in equity.
 Although there is no public data on how much of these savings are invested in Dutch public companies, it is likely that a significant proportion of Dutch savers hold shares in Dutch companies.

 Yet, the Netherlands truly stands out across other EU countries in terms of the amounts that Dutch households invest in their pensions, which represent 52 percent of their total investments.
 As a result, pension fund assets in the Netherlands amount to nearly 150 percent of its GDP.
 This is one of the highest shares among all EU member states, second only to Denmark at 200 percent.
+61

 Pension funds in the Netherlands allocated 32 percent of their assets to capital market investments.
-While it is true that Dutch pension funds invest heavily in American and European companies, Dutch pension funds invested a total of €189 billion in the Netherlands.
+While it is true that Dutch pension funds invest heavily in American and European companies, 62 Dutch pension funds invested a total of €189 billion in the Netherlands.
 Moreover, the share of pension fund investments in Dutch companies has been increasing.
-Between 2022 and 2023, the share of investments in the Netherlands rose from 15.7 percent to 18.3 percent.
+Between 2022 and 2023, the share of investments in the Netherlands rose from 15.7 percent to 18.3 percent.63

-Therefore, a decline in the market capitalisation of public Dutch companies, driven by increased mass litigation, poses a risk to the financial returns of Dutch pension funds and companies-than-in-european-companies/
+Therefore, a decline in the market capitalisation of public Dutch companies, driven by increased mass litigation, poses a risk to the financial returns of Dutch pension funds and savers.
+If sustained litigation pressures lead to persistent underperformance of equity holdings, especially those in high-growth, innovative sectors that have traditionally delivered strong long-term returns, then investors may experience diminished pension outcomes and returns on their savings.